ConnectPre-built tools

 Retrieve the component’s definition

-In order to run a component for your end users, you need to understand the component’s definition.
+To configure and run a component for your end users, you need to understand the component’s definition.
 Now that you have the component’s key from the previous step, you can retrieve its structure from the Pipedream API.
 See the component structure section in our docs for more details.

 As an example, the following API call will return the structure of the List Commits action for Gitlab: